-• 30% or 50% tax discount provided based on the geographical area of the project on the investment costs.
-The discount should not exceed 7 (seven) years from the date of initiating the activity.
-Moreover, in all cases, the investment incentives shall not exceed 80% of the paid up capital of the project until the startup of the activity.
+Depending on the location of the investment project and the satisfaction of certain conditions, the investor could be granted a discount of 30% or 50% to be calculated from the investment setting up cost.
+Said discount should not exceed 7 (seven) years from the date of initiating the activity.
+Moreover, in all cases, the investment incentives shall not exceed 80% of the paid-up capital of the project until the startup of the activity.
+Further decrees have been promulgated to specify the types of projects and investment areas that should benefit from such discount.